Bernardo-MG/dreadball-model-api/readme.md

 If you wish to fork or modify the code, visit the [GitHub project page][scm], where the latest versions are always kept.
 Check the 'master' branch for the latest release, and the 'develop' for the current, and stable, development version.

 ## License

-The project is released under version 2.0 of the [Apache License][license].
+The project has been released under version 2.0 of the [Apache License][license].

 [bintray-repo]: https://bintray.com/bernardo-mg/tabletop-toolkits/dreadball-model-api/view
 [maven-repo]: http://mvnrepository.com/artifact/com.wandrell.tabletop/model-api